Endress+Hauser: Automated, configuration-specific documentation

 Initial situation

-The focus was on the following requirements:
+The project focused on the following requirements:

 • Integrating additional technically relevant information for specific variants